SkylineCommunications/dataminer-docs/user-guide/Advanced_Modules/Dashboards_and_Low_Code_Apps/Visualizations/Available_visualizations/Feeds/ParameterFeed.md

    - The default options available for all components.
 See [Customizing the component layout](xref:Customize_Component_Layout).

    - *Column order*: Click the up or down arrow next to a column name to change the order in which the columns of the component are displayed.
-Available from DataMiner 9.6.13 onwards.

 > [!NOTE]
 > After selecting column parameter indices in a parameter feed, you can feed those selected indices to other components that support the same data.
 From DataMiner 10.2.12/10.3.0 onwards, this feature is also available for parameter feeds listing EPM parameters.